CelsoReyes/zmap7/README.md

-# Zmap version 7.0 Readme
+# Zmap version 7.X Readme

 ## About

-ZMAP version 7.0 represents a major rework of ZMAP.
+ZMAP version7.X represents a major rework of ZMAP.

 ## Requirements